erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_2.md

 #   GROUP BY p.platform_id, p.platform_name
 #
 #   -- this query will generate an error as course_id is no longer an atomic
-#   -- record once grouped by platform_id and platform_name
+#   -- record once we group records by platform_id and platform_name
 #   "
 # )
 ```

 In SQL, `WHERE` and `HAVING` are separate filtering methods as `WHERE`
-is executed first across individual records, before the `GROUP BY`
+is always executed first across individual records, before the
-statement. `HAVING` is executed after `GROUP BY` to enable filtering
+`GROUP BY` statement. `HAVING` is always executed after `GROUP BY` to
-across individual grouped records and therefore requires an aggregation
+enable filtering across individual grouped records and therefore
-as its input.
+requires an aggregation as its input.

 As `SELECT` is executed last, this also means that the `SELECT`
 statement can only refer to the column(s) being grouped and aggregations